 The nations comprising Britain as a whole are covered under the United Kingdom.
-But England itself has several different regions/counties such as Chesire, Corwall, Devon, Kent, Lancaster, Norfolk, Surrey, Yorkshire, and other regions.
+But England itself has several different counties such as Chesire, Corwall, Devon, Kent, Lancaster, Norfolk, Surrey, Yorkshire, and others.
+Just how these counties are grouped together has varied over time.
+We notice countless different regional groupings.
+There is no defintive system.
 We have just begun to collect information on these different counties.
 There is, however, already quite a bit of information about these various counties on different HBC pages, many of which are not yet linked here.
 The speaking of Corish died out in the 18th century, but there is some attempt to teach a little in the schools.
 Many Americans were introduced to Yorkshire by the marvelous James Herriot books and TV programs.
 Often life in Medieval England centered around the great cathedrals that were built in the different counties.
 Many of our English choir pages have information about the cathedrals and Medieval life.
 Readers from many English counties have provided HBC accounts of their childhoods.
 Our account here is somewhat complicatedby the fact that the English Government has changed the boundaries of several counties, incliding Durham, Tyne and Wear, and Yorkshire and as well created new counties such as Cumbria.
 Hopefully our British readers will provide us additional information about the different counties as HBC develops.

 We have begun to develop some information on the Channel Islands located off the French coast at Normandy.
 The French refer to them as Iles Normandes.
 The main islands are: Jersey, Guernsey, Aldernay, Sark, and Herm.
 The islands were part of the patrimony of the Dukes of Normandy and after Duke Willian conquered England (1066), the islands have been controlled by England rather than France.
 The two largest are Gernsey and Jersey.
 The islands have two administrative districts.
 Jersey has about half the total population.
 The main town is St. Helier.
 We have some information on Jersey.
 The other administrative distruct is Guernsey and all the other islands.
 Enlisg gradually replaced French as the official language.
 The climate provided rich pasttures and as a result the economies were largely pastoral, both sheep and cow.
 As a result of the sheep and weaving industry there, the term jersey has passed into the English language as a clothing term.
 The islands are also well known for tghe cattle breeds develped there.